lukefi/metsi-forestry/README.md

 For using the Lua variant of the cross-cutting function, the FHK library is needed.
 Unfortunately this needs to be done manually for the time being.
 The FHK library is published as a multiwheel directory in https://github.com/menu-hanke/fhk/releases/expanded_assets/v4.0.0 but the pyproject.toml configuration does not allow for this format to be included as a dependency.
-For the time being, manual run of `pip install -r requirements.txt` is necessary to introduce this dependency to local environment.
+For the time being, manual run of `pip install -r requirements-fhk.txt` is necessary to introduce this dependency to local environment.

 For using the R based volume estimation function `lmfor_volume`, the `rpy2` library is needed.
 Manual run of `pip install .[rpy]` is necessary.